-Presently no definitive statements on the relationships between repetitive concussions and sub-concussive impacts and neurological disorders can be made.
-Recent media attention on CTE and head impacts can undermine the on-going efforts of concussion awareness and education77, especially at this infantile stage of our understanding of the underlying mechanisms of CTE and other neurological disorders.
-Current efforts of injury prevention programmes within sports are commendable73 but increased fervour in investigating the unanswered questions regarding the potential role of concussion in later life mental health is imperative.
+Presently no definitive statements of repetitive concussion and sub-concussive impacts and neurological disorders can be made.
+Current efforts of injury prevention programmes within sports are commendable66 but increased fervour in investigating the unanswered questions regarding the potential role of concussion in later life mental health is imperative.